Banjomaster/SourceFlow/PRD.md

 - ✅ Interactive HTML viewer with tabbed interface including Description tab
 - ✅ Node limiting for dependency diagrams to prevent rendering errors
 - ✅ Regeneration of diagrams from existing analysis data
+- ✅ Integration of application description generation into main analysis flow
 - Parallel processing for faster analysis
 - Caching of analysis results